Amos Anderson

-Amos Valentin Anderson (3 September 1878, Kimito, Finland – 2 April 1961, Dragsfjärd, Finland) was the owner of Finland's largest Swedish-language newspaper, Hufvudstadsbladet, and a patron of the arts.
+Amos Valentin Anderson (3 September 1878, Kimito, Finland – 2 April 1961, Dragsfjärd, Finland) was a Finnish newspaper owner, publisher, art patron and member of parliament for the Swedish People's Party of Finland.
+He was the owner of Finland's largest Swedish-language newspaper, Hufvudstadsbladet.

+Biography

-Amos Anderson grew up in the Southwestern Archipelago of Finland and studied business in Turku.
-He started his career in insurance, and spent two years in continental Europe studying finance and insurance.
-He started in press in 1905 by publishing a professional magazine for the insurance sector.
-His career with daily newspapers started in 1911, and in 1909 he founded a printing house together with Viktor Ek and J. O. Wasastjerna.
+Amos Anderson was the son of farmer Anders Johan Anderson and Alina Lindblom.
+He grew up in the Southwestern Archipelago of Finland and studied business in Turku.
+He started his career in insurance, and spent two years in continental Europe studying finance and insurance in Göttingen and London from 1900 to 1902, and in Berlin in 1904.
+He began as an actuary for the insurance company Teollisuus-Palo from 1902 to 1907.

+He started in press in 1905 by publishing Mercator, a professional magazine for the insurance sector which he ran until 1946.
+He was also the publisher for Finsk Tidskrift from 1908 to 1940.
+His career with daily newspapers started in 1911 with Dagens Tidning, and he was editor-in-chief of Hufvudstadsbladet from 1922 to 1945.
+In 1909 he founded a printing house together with Viktor Ek and J. O. Wasastjerna.

+Anderson was an actuary for the insurance company Teollisuus-Palo from 1902 to 1907 and was involved in the boards of several banks and insurance companies throughout his career, including as a board member and vice-chairman of the Ömsesidiga Försäkringsbolaget Kaleva and a board member of the Sampo Insurance Company in Turku.
+He was also elected to the supervisory board of Unionsbanken and to the board of directors of Ab F. Stockmann.

-Anderson was a Member of Parliament in 1922–1927 and a presidential elector in 1937, 1940 and 1943.
+Anderson was a Member of Parliament in 1922–1927 for the Swedish People's Party of Finland and a presidential elector in 1937, 1940 and 1943.